 Upfront Migration Cost + Backend Traffic Loss = Double Trouble

 It’s no secret that redesigning or rebuilding a website in 2019 is costly.
-It’s also costly to delay an upgrade or to upgrade without a proper plan in place, risking the loss of valuable traffic on the back end of a migration.
+It’s also costly to delay an upgrade, or to upgrade without a proper plan in place, risking the loss of valuable traffic on the back end of a migration.

 Additionally, without proper SEO migration planning, a company will miss out on the opportunity to identify areas in which they can enhance their websites’ organic performance and improve upon its engagement with users to optimize conversion rates.

-SEO Website Migration Plan
+SEO Website Migration Checklist

 First, in order to ensure an optimal migration, you must have a clear plan in mind.
 This plan should involve three phases: